 - Maggie Oakes: If you’re enjoying an afternoon in Old Montreal, stop by Maggie Oakes for a delicious lunch.
 Here, you can enjoy incredible steaks, vegetarian dishes, and wines.
 The location is unbeatable, and the wine list is divine.
 We enjoyed ourselves here!
 It’s pretty easy to walk in for lunch, but I would make a reservation for brunch or dinner.

 - Joe Beef: This restaurant was named one of the best restaurants in the world, and I couldn’t agree with the critics more: I had one of the best meals of my entire life at Joe Beef (Real talk: I shed a tear while eating the veal plate).
 The menu at Joe Beef changes daily, but they have one staple that you can order at any time: the lobster spaghetti (it’s a must!)
 It is tough to get a reservation here, but we snagged a last-minute spot with the DINR app!

-- Au Pied de Cochon: Au Pied de Cochon offers innovative takes on rustic cuisine, and has consistently been named one of the best restaurants in Canada for years.
+- Au Pied de Cochon: Au Pied de Cochon offers innovative takes on rustic cuisine and has consistently been named one of the best restaurants in Canada for years.
 I was mind-blown by the presentation of some of the dishes: for the cavatelli, a server comes with a giant cheese bowl and will mix the pasta, cheese, and sauce right in front of you.
-They paired cured ham with pancakes and maple syrup, which was an unexpected yet delicious combo.
-I could go on, but this article is already getting pretty lengthy — try your best to snag a reservation here, you will not regret it!
+They paired cured ham with pancakes and maple syrup, an unexpected yet delicious combo.
+I could go on, but this article is already getting pretty lengthy — try your best to snag a reservation here; you will not regret it!

 - Pullman: Pullman was one of Montreal’s very first wine bars, and they offer a fantastic selection of small plates and an extensive wine list.
 Dinner here was a little more intimate and cozy, and IMO, this is the perfect spot for date night.